About us

 Company overview

-Bioxodes takes advantage of its deep understanding of thrombotic processes to design novel product candidates with an aim to achieve anticoagulation without hemorrhagic risk.
+Bioxodes takes advantage of its deep understanding of the thrombo-inflammatory events to design novel product candidates.

 Bioxodes is located in the Brussels South Charleroi Biopark, Belgium.